jibblesskibbles87/btp-admin-guide-samples/sample-setups/README.md

 We follow the paradigms of a simple and clear Terraform configuration as laid out in [Simple, Clear, Maintainable](https://rosesecurity.dev/2024/11/24/terraform-proverbs.html); especially:

 - Clear is better than clever.
-- Modules should be reuseable, not rigid.
+- Modules should be reusable, not rigid.
 - Outputs are for sharing.
 - Labels are free; use them liberally.
 - Descriptions are for users.